Healthy Schools Initiative

 School-based or District-wide: HSI brings together parents, staff unions and administrators in School Environmental Health Committees which assess and prioritize environmental health and safety conditions, using the EPA's IAQ Tools for Schools Action Kit as a model.

 Example: "Environmental/Wellness Teams" are formed in Boston schools.
-HSI promotes healthy school champion models and green and healthy school policy development through the Boston Schools’ District-wide Healthy Schools Taskforce (LINK to Taskforce factsheet coming soon) and the District Wellness Advisory Committee (LINK TO POLICY COMING SOON)
+HSI promotes healthy school champion models and green and healthy school policy development through the Boston Schools’ District-wide Healthy Schools Taskforce (Click for BPS Facilities) and the District Wellness Advisory Committee (CLICK HERE FOR POLICY)

 Campaigns and Coalitions: HSI links school-based teams throughout a school district with local campaigns and coalitions to promote environmental safety and health policies and strategies for healthier schools.